ducakar/TextureReplacer/README.md

 Known Issues
 ------------
-* When a vessel loads, personalised textures are not set for Kerbals on external seats.
-I'm still struggling to extract Kerbals' names for that case.
-* Helmet-less IVA suit in breathable atmosphere have several issues:
-    * It is replaced with a 1-frame lag.
-    * It sometimes fails on flight scene load.
-    * It always fails when on an external seat on scene load.
-    * Jeb, Bill & Bob are spawned in standard instead of veteran IVA suit.
+* When using sfr mod, personalised/generic Kerbal IVA textures are not set in transparent pods of non-active vessels when those are loaded.

 Change Log
 ----------
+* 0.18
+    - added proper visor texture setting (not just colour)
+    - added (optional) jetpack removal for atmospheric IVA suit
+    - atmospheric IVA suit is enabled by default
+    - fixed personalised textures for Kerbals on external seats
+    - fixed all issues of atmospheric IVA suit
+    - fixed to work with sfr mod (mostly)
 * 0.17
     - added configuration file
     - added support for setting helmet visor colour